ReScience/ReScience-submission/code/report.md

 names(from.steve) <- name_table$repro_names[match(names(from.steve), name_table$steve_names)]

-from.steve <- gather(from.steve, Species, Abundance, 2:13)
+from.steve <- gather(from.steve, Species, Abundance, 2:13, convert=F)
 names(from.steve) <- c("Day.number", "variable", "value")
 from.steve$value_steve <- from.steve$value
 from.steve <- select(from.steve, -value)